 Programs are designed to prepare students for careers in microbiology with emphasis in medical microbiology, immunology, molecular biology, virology, microbial physiology, microbial ecology, microbial genetics, and environmental microbiology.
 The microbiology curriculum has three options: Microbiology, Environmental Health, and Medical Laboratory Science.
 Some courses in these options require additional course fees.

 In this option, students obtain a thorough education in the fields of medical, ecological, physiological, and environmental microbiology, immunology, virology, and molecular biology.
 This curriculum is excellent preparation for:

 - graduate study in microbiology and other fields of the biological sciences

 - careers in industry, university, institute, and government laboratories

 There are several tracks a student can choose within this option to tailor their studies to their interests.
-These include the Microbiology Track, the Pre-Medical Track, the Environmental Track, and the Environmental Health Track.
+These include the Microbiology Track, the Pre-Medical Track, the Pre-Veterinary Track, the Environmental Track, and the Environmental Health Track.

 Medical Laboratory Science Option